 Paget’s disease is diagnosed when clinical and radiographic image findings suggestive of the disease are present.
 Laboratory and other tests to determine bone turnover are not necessary.
 Bone biopsy is only done if there is radiographic evidence that raises concern for malignancy or metastatic disease.

 Since the main symptom is aches and pain, osteoarthritis is an important differential that needs to be ruled out.
-When the presenting symptom is pathologic fracture or radiographic lesions are present malignancy (most commonly of metastatic origin or primary osteosarcoma) must be ruled out.
+When the presenting symptom is a pathologic fracture or radiographic lesions are present malignancy (most commonly of the metastatic origin or primary osteosarcoma) must be ruled out.

 Therapy of PDB